Australian couple with dwarfism have three children against all odds

 I guess it is in the humans’ nature to get curious about other people’s lives and ask a bunch of questions regarding their privacy.
 It’s not that all people are like this, but the fact is that majority tend to stick their noses in other people’s business.
 Take new married couples for example.
 The moment they tie the knot, those around them want to know when they are having a baby.
 Once they become parents, everyone is eager to learn when and if a second one is on the way.

-In the case of Charli Worgan and her husband Cullen from Australia, a lot of people showed their concerns of why they made the decision to have babies.
-The thing is that both Charlie and Cullen have different forms of dwarfism and people often criticize them for having children.
-Crazy, isn’t it?
+In the case of Charli Worgan and her husband Cullen from Australia, both with different forms of dwarfism, a lot of people showed their concerns of why they made the decision to have babies.

 When Charlie gave birth to their first daughter, she shared the news on her Instagram account.
 Little did she know, however, that her life and her privacy would make so many people mad for something that’s not their business in the first place.